The Girl Who Lived in the Tree: Background

 McQueen's graduation collection, Jack the Ripper Stalks His Victims, was bought in its entirety by magazine editor Isabella Blow, who became another mentor and his muse.
 Their relationship was turbulent, and they had been estranged when Blow committed suicide in May 2007.
-McQueen was devastated by her death.
+Despite their differences, McQueen was devastated by her death.
 For his next collection, McQueen worked closely with Irish milliner Philip Treacy, one of his longtime collaborators and another of Blow's protégés.
 The collection, La Dame Bleue (Spring/Summer 2008), was dedicated to Blow's memory.
 Afterward, McQueen travelled to India for a month with his friend and collaborator Shaun Leane.
 He later described the trip as a "pilgrimage" during which he had worked through his grief by absorbing Buddhist spiritual teachings and culture.

 McQueen was devoted to his Scottish heritage, but also felt a strong connection to England, especially London, where he had grown up.
 He was appointed a Commander of the Order of the British Empire by Queen Elizabeth II in 2003.
 Although he had previously been vocally critical of the British monarchy, and was reluctant to accept the award, he later said that meeting the queen had been "like falling in love".